pasqLisena/node-mediafragment/README.md

 ## Installation

-  This library is not yet on npm.
+  This library is not yet on npm server.

   You can install it from git source with:
   <pre>npm install git+https://github.com/pasqLisena/node-mediafragment</pre>